-FISCAL INFORMATION:
+FISCAL IMPACT:

+Determining the fiscal impact depends on the number of taxpayers who avail themselves of the program and the annual amount saved.
 In 2017, first-time home buyers accounted for about 34% of all home purchases at the national level, and the average down payment was 6% of the purchase price.
 The median home price for first-time purchasers was \$182,500, about 78% of the median price for all home purchases.
 Using this information to scale 2017 Michigan data, there would be about 45,500 first time purchasers, a median home price of \$141,150, and a down payment of about \$8,500.

-Because it is likely that participants will save for more than just one year before making a purchase, the annual revenue loss will increase for two or three years as more prospective taxpayers take advantage of the annual exemption.
+Because it's likely that participants will save for more than just one year before making a purchase, the annual revenue loss will increase for two or three years as more prospective taxpayers take advantage of the annual exemption.
 At some point the number of new participants will be balanced by first-time purchasers, and the revenue loss will grow more slowly primarily due to increases in home prices.

 As previously stated, the participation rate and annual savings are the two most critical variables in estimating the fiscal impact, and deviations from the assumed amounts can alter the estimate significantly.
 An evaluation of TY 2016 income tax data shows that for a similar program designed to promote saving for higher education (the Michigan Educational Savings Program), there were roughly 63,400 participants and net income tax revenue was reduced by about \$10.5 million.
-Given that the MESP is intended as a longer term savings program for higher education expenses, it is reasonable to assume that the revenue loss resulting from a savings program to benefit first-time home buyers would be substantially less.
-If the average taxpayer participates for three years before purchasing a home and 25% of each year's first-time home buyers participate in the program, the revenue loss would stabilize at roughly \$4.0 million to \$5.0 million on an annual basis.
+Given that the MESP is intended as a longer term savings program for higher education expenses, it's reasonable to assume that the revenue loss resulting from a savings program to benefit first-time home buyers would be substantially less.
+If the average taxpayer participates for three years before purchasing a home and 25% of each year's first-time homebuyers participate in the program, the revenue loss would stabilize at roughly \$4.0 million to \$5.0 million on an annual basis.